-On February 27, 2012, Sedgwick County Charter Resolution 65 was adopted to ensure purchases are conducted in a manner that provides efficiency, equality, fairness, and accountability.
-Purchases in an amount exceeding \$25,000 are offered to responsible vendors by competitive sealed bid and will be approved by the Board of County Commissioners if the bid exceeds \$50,000.
-The Board of Bids and Contracts approves purchases in an amount exceeding \$50,000.
+On January 18, 2017 Sedgwick County Charter Resolution 68 was adopted and took effect April 10, 2017 to ensure purchases are conducted in a manner that provides efficiency, equality, fairness. and accountability.
+Purchases in an amount exceeding \$25,000 are offered to responsible vendors by competitive sealed bid and will be approved by the County Manager.
+The Board of Bids and Contracts is responsible for recommending the purchase of goods and services to the Board of County Commissioners which approves bids in excess of \$50,000.
 The Board is composed of five diversified members within the County.
 Purchases less than \$25,000 are offered to responsible vendors by informal bid and can be approved by the Director of Purchasing.
 Competitive bids for the procurement of contracts for professional services are unnecessary.
 In addition, requirements that bids be offered to multiple vendors may be waived if there is an emergency, public exigency, the good or service is from a sole source vendor, is a joint government purchase, is for undercover vehicles for the Sheriff's Office, is for major equipment repair, annual hardware and software maintenance and support agreements, insurance, professional services or are for legal professional services.